mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 Controlling which users can access the Fast Data Runtime Management system, their roles and bindings can be done either via directly editing database records or calling CRUD Service APIs.
-However, having a front-end to execute these actions would be a nice add-on that simplifies them and reduce error related to possible mis-configurations.
+However, having a front-end to execute these actions would be a nice add-on to simplify these actions and to reduce errors related to possible mis-configurations.

-This can be achieved exploiting the [Microfrontend Composer](/microfrontend-composer/what-is.md) tool, which allows crafting and configuring web pages and applications.
+This can be achieved thanks to the [Microfrontend Composer](/microfrontend-composer/what-is.md) tool, which allows crafting and configuring web pages and applications.
 In particular, it is possible to build the pages for listing the users, the existing roles and the bindings that link subjects with their roles.